ofmla/devito-wiki/OPENMP-5-GPU-offloading,-docker-image-[Mathias].md

 # Run

-you can run the docker image:
+you can run the docker image as:

 `docker run --gpus all -it mloubout/clang-devito:v1.0 /bin/bash`

 This will start a terminal where you have the necessary compilers installed, as well as a `omp_offloading` example.
 Conventional docker options work (such as `-v` to link local folder) to develop.
 Devito is not installed inside the docker image but python3 is.

+# Comments

+`nvprof` does not work inside the docker image due as Nvidia uses system variables and setup to allow hardware profiling.
+The "best" way to monitor that your GPU is actually being used is through `nvtop` on the host machine.